Es Geht Mir Gut, Danke: Exploring the Nuances of a Simple Phrase

 -

 Mir geht es gut, danke: This is a slightly less formal variation, omitting the impersonal "es."
-It's perfectly acceptable in informal settings and amongst close friends and family.
+It's perfectly acceptable in informal settings and amongst close friends and family And that's really what it comes down to..

 Beyond "Gut": Exploring Other Adjectives to Describe Well-being